cathydutton/cathydutton.github.io/_posts/2018-04-23-css-custom-properties-and-accesability.md

 ## Naming things is difficult

-On a side note naming CSS variables in a meaningful and user friendly way is difficult, naming colour variables that are used in multiple themes is even more harder!
+On a side note naming CSS variables in a meaningful and user friendly way is difficult, naming colour variables that are used in multiple themes is even harder!
 Each variable name needs to make sense in each instance, without being overly case specific.

 #### Bad examples